LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Perform_Compliance_Search.md

 42. In the **Confidential Search** pane, select **Review sample**.

     Because the **MOD Administrator** account is not assigned the eDiscovery Manager or eDiscover Admin role group, you're unable to view the search results.
-This is because these eDiscover roles aren't assigned by default to the Organization Management role group, therefore it’s not a part of the Global admin role.
+This is because these eDiscover roles aren't assigned by default to the Organization Management role group, thereforee it’s not a part of the Global admin role.
 For more information, on what permissions you do have as part of the Organization Management role group, see [RBAC roles related to eDiscovery]( https://learn.microsoft.com/microsoft-365/compliance/ediscovery-assign-permissions?view=o365-worldwide#rbac-roles-related-to-ediscovery?azure-portal=true).

     Select **OK** and then select **Close** to exit out of the **Confidential search** pane.

 ### Task 2 - Review eDiscovery Permissions

-1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then sign-in now.
+1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.

 2. The **Microsoft Edge** browser should still have the **AlexWilber-Case01 - Microsoft Purview** tab open.
 We'll start by first signing out of the **MOD Administrator** account and logging into your organizations eDiscovery case administrators account, **Nestor Wilke**.